 } );

-A complete guide to weather-data sources, parsing multi-day forecasts and handling geolocation is in the scraping weather data article — here we looked at it purely in the context of embedding on a WordPress site.
+A complete guide to weather-data sources, parsing multi-day forecasts and handling geolocation is in the scraping weather data article.
+Here we looked at it purely in the context of embedding on a WordPress site.

 Scenario 4.
-Scraping a supplier site and importing products into WooCommerce
+Supplier products into WooCommerce

-function import_supplier_products() {
+function start_supplier_import() {

-if ( get_transient( 'import_lock' ) ) {
+if ( ! add_option( 'supplier_import_lock', time(), '', false ) ) {

 return;